 The climate in the area is very seasonal.
 Summers have a subtropical climate while winters have a temperate climate.
 The town is located at 1500 meters and highs can climb to the mid 80s Fahrenheit while lows drop to the mid 30s Fahrenheit.
 July and August are the hottest months and December and January are the coldest.
 The wet season is from May to September with July and August being the wettest months.

 SightsPeople travel to Sapa because it is a charming mountain town with an interesting character and beautiful surrounding areas.
+It's absolutely one of the top places to visit in Vietnam.
 There are many beautiful viewpoints in the area, but the weather can often limit the views themselves.
 There are a handful of interesting sights around the town.
 One popular sight is the Sa Pa Culture Museum, that highlights the history and culture of the area.
 There are also some lingering French colonial buildings in the area including the church and the Town Hall building.
 Ham Rong Resort offers good views of the area and has a beautiful garden.

-Sapa is a small mountain town with a diverse population of ethnic minorities.
+NeighborhoodsSapa is a small mountain town with a diverse population of ethnic minorities.
 There are about 36,000 people who live in the small communities throughout the district, and 7,000 who live in Sapa proper.
 It's possible to trek to some of the hill tribe communities, as there are trails that connect most areas.
 Sapa is a perfect base for exploring the area.

 Cooking classes are also a popular activity.
 The Hill Station Restaurant offers a class that can be arranged a day in advance.
 The chefs are H'mong and speak excellent English.
 They take you to the market where you buy the ingredients to make five local dishes.
 You dine on your prepared food in the restaurant when the class is over.

 If you're looking for souvenirs, there is no shortage of tourist trinkets for sell around town.
 The H'mong are known for their colorful fabrics from which they make clothing and purses.
 The style does not translate easily into western culture, but it is fun to look at the options.

-There is no shortage of restaurants in Sapa, but most have similar menus.
-Italian food is surprisingly common in the area, as is traditional Vietnamese.
-Italian food is usually more expensive and highly variable in quality.
+Food and DiningThere is no shortage of restaurants in Sapa, but most have similar menus.
+Italian and French food are surprisingly common in the area, as is traditional Vietnamese.
+European cuisine is usually more expensive and highly variable in quality.
 Baguettes are also available around town and several places offer interesting dessert pastries.
 In the market you can pick up a cheap bowl of noodle soup.
 It's usually quite good and offers a more authentic experience than most of the sit down restaurants.
 There's also a local grocery store to the east of the lake with reasonable prices.

 Once you're in the town you can walk almost anywhere and the best way to explore the nearby villages is to do a trek.
 Come prepared for mud though, as rain is quite common and the area is filled with rice terraces, which gather water.
 It can also be challenging to find the trail, but it is easy to ask a local for directions.
 Alternatively, you can book a tour in town with a guide who can show you the way, but this is not necessary.